5 Strategies Real Estate Investors and Realtors Should Know About Using Probate Public Records as a Source of Leads

 Create lists of properties and owners and set up alerts to track changes, both within PropertyRadar and by leveraging Google alerts (among many ways) to stay on top of anyone and everyone in your defined geographic market, sometimes referred to as a FARM.

 We’ve found that real estate investors and Realtors® who work the occasional life event deal find it through direct marketing and the relationships they’ve cultivated over time.
 Then they use PropertyRadar to build lists and track activity.
 Direct marketing with postcards, letters, and neighborhood canvassing by way of door-knocking to perfect your lists all consistently prove to yield results.

-In summary, the real value in finding a probate related real estate deals is not found probate public record lists, it’s the actual life event that triggered it.
+In summary, the real value in finding probate-related real estate deals is not found in probate public record lists, it’s the actual life event that triggered it.
 Not blindly mailing to probate public records.

 Savvy real estate investors and Realtors® who have profited from life event or distresses related investments have done so because of knowing their market, developing targeted lists, performing due diligence on those lists, developing a brand reputation, and personal relationships, and persistently direct marketing to those lists.